-In 2022, there was a significant increase in water consumption and withdrawal compared to 2021 specifically in the project sites because the employees started to report on site.
+In 2023, there was a significant increase in water consumption and withdrawal compared to 2022 specifically in the project sites because the employees started to report on site.
 This resulted in increased domestic water consumption.
 In addition, major preventive maintenance works particularly in the Maibarara power plant was conducted, which contributed to the increase in water consumption.
+There was also an increase in site activities in Aklan due to the on-going expansion project of the wind farm.